APRILIA SPORTCITY CUBE 250 / 300

 Engine

-With Aprilia being wholly owned by the Piaggio Group as of 2004, it’s no surprise to see Piaggio engines powering these SportCity scooters.
-The SportCity Cube 250 and 300 get 244cc and 278cc versions respectively of Piaggio’s QUASAR engine.
+With Aprilia being wholly owned by the Piaggio Group as of 2004, it’s no surprise to see Piaggio engines powering the SportCity scooters.
+The SportCity Cube 250 and 300 use 244cc and 278cc versions respectively of Piaggio’s QUASAR engine.
 This popular motor has been powering mid-size scooters for a number of years now, starting with the Vespa GTS250.
 This motor can also be found in Piaggio’s BV/Beverly 250 and 300 scooters and smaller MP3 models.

 This motor is a nice design that utilizes 4-valves, liquid cooling and fuel injection to deliver solid power and milage for its size.
 The 244cc version found in the SportCity Cube 250 offers 22.5 HP, which is double what the smaller SportCity One 125 puts out.
 Unlike the simpler engines found in the SportCity One scooters, the Cube models enjoy high tech engines that also contribute to the much higher MSRPs (just under $5 grand).
 Maximum velocity for the 250 falls between 75-80mph.